rueckstiess/mtools/tutorials/mplotqueries.md

 ### More Plot Types

 It is fairly easy to create customized plot types that derive from one of the basic plot types above.
-One plot type that is already included with mplotqueries is the type `rsstate`.
+One extended plot type that is already included with mplotqueries is `rsstate`.
 It derives from an event plot and visualizes state changes of replica set members.
 The colors are similar to the ones used in MMS: purple/magenta is used for a primary, yellow for secondary, red for state DOWN.
+If you are interested in writing your own plot types, have a look at the [implementation of the rsstate plot](../mplotqueries/plottypes/rsstate_type.py), it's straight forward and self-explanatory.

 Here is a graphical overview of the basic plot types and the first derived plot type: